apache/hudi/docs/writing_data.md

 sidebar: mydoc_sidebar
 permalink: writing_data.html
 toc: false
-summary: In this page, we will discuss some available tools for ingesting data incrementally & consuming the changes.
+summary: In this page, we will discuss some available tools for incrementally ingesting & storing data.
 ---

-As discussed in the concepts section, the two basic primitives needed for [incrementally processing](https://www.oreilly.com/ideas/ubers-case-for-incremental-processing-on-hadoop), data using Hudi are `upserts` (to apply changes to a dataset) and `incremental pulls` (to obtain a change stream/log from a dataset).
-This section discusses a few tools that can be used to achieve these on different contexts.

-## Incremental Ingestion

-Following means can be used to apply a delta or an incremental change to a Hudi dataset.
-For e.g, the incremental changes could be from a Kafka topic or files uploaded to DFS or even changes pulled from another Hudi dataset.
+In this section, we will cover ways to ingest new changes from external sources or even other Hudi datasets using the [DeltaStreamer](#deltastreamer) tool, as well as speeding up large Spark jobs via upserts using the [Hudi datasource](#datasource-writer).
+Such datasets can then be [queried](querying_data.html) using various query engines.

-#### DeltaStreamer Tool
+## DeltaStreamer

-The `HoodieDeltaStreamer` utility provides the way to achieve all of these, by using the capabilities of `HoodieWriteClient`, and support simply row-row ingestion (no transformations) from different sources such as DFS or Kafka.
+The `HoodieDeltaStreamer` utility (part of hoodie-utilities) provides the way to ingest from different sources such as DFS or Kafka, with the following capabilities.

-The tool is a spark job (part of hoodie-utilities), that provides the following functionality

- - Ability to consume new events from Kafka, incremental imports from Sqoop or output of `HiveIncrementalPuller` or files under a folder on DFS
+ - Exactly once ingestion of new events from Kafka, [incremental imports](https://sqoop.apache.org/docs/1.4.2/SqoopUserGuide.html#_incremental_imports) from Sqoop or output of `HiveIncrementalPuller` or files under a DFS folder
- - Support json, avro or a custom payload types for the incoming data
+ - Support json, avro or a custom record types for the incoming data
+ - Manage checkpoints, rollback & recovery
- - Pick up avro schemas from DFS or Confluent [schema registry](https://github.com/confluentinc/schema-registry).
+ - Leverage Avro schemas from DFS or Confluent [schema registry](https://github.com/confluentinc/schema-registry).
- - New data is written to a Hudi dataset, with support for checkpointing and registered onto Hive
+ - Support for plugging in transformations

-Command line options describe capabilities in more detail (first build hoodie-utilities using `mvn clean package`).
+Command line options describe capabilities in more detail

 ```
 [hoodie]$ spark-submit --class com.uber.hoodie.utilities.deltastreamer.HoodieDeltaStreamer `ls hoodie-utilities/target/hoodie-utilities-*-SNAPSHOT.jar` --help